suhasshastry/DataAnalysis/readme.md

 #### [Report on Hawkes Process](https://github.com/suhasshastry/DataAnalysis/blob/master/Hawkes%20process/report/hawkes_report.pdf)

 ## Epilepsy data
 An explorative data analysis was done on Epilepsy data.
-This project was done using Rmarkdown.
+This project was done in Rmarkdown.

 #### [Report on Epilepsy data analysis](https://github.com/suhasshastry/DataAnalysis/blob/master/Epilepsy/epilepsy.pdf)

 ## Pesticides data
 Logistic, probit and c log-log regression models were fit on this data to test the effect of different pesticides.
+This project was done in Rmarkdown.

 #### [Report on Pesticides data analysis](https://github.com/suhasshastry/DataAnalysis/blob/master/Pesticides/analysis.pdf)

 ## Bayesian ETAS
 Japan earthquake catalog was declustered using bayesian version of ETAS declustering model.
+This project was done in Rmarkdown.

 #### [Report on Bayesian ETAS](https://github.com/suhasshastry/DataAnalysis/blob/master/Bayesian%20ETAS/report.pdf)